 All of our fishing is by fly only, although we do allow spinning for salmon on our Tamar beats and on the Lyd during extreme high water conditions.
 Endsleigh fishing is by fly only.
 No bait fishing is allowed.

 While The Arundell Arms is very much a dog-friendly hotel, we regret that dogs are not allowed on the rivers.
-Dogs are welcome to join you while fishing Tinhay Lake.
+Well behaved dogs are welcome to join you while fishing Tinhay Lake.

-In accordance with Environment Agency rules for England and Wales, all salmon caught before June 16th must be returned.
+In accordance with Environment Agency rules for England and Wales, all salmon caught before June 16th must be returned by law.
+From the start of the 2015 season the Arundell Arms will be falling in line with many other rivers around the country and enforcing a 100% catch and release rule for salmon.